rkitover/windows-dev-guide/README.md

 There is currently no sudo-like utility to get elevated access in a terminal session that is not complete garbage, however a reasonable workaround is connect to localhost with ssh, as ssh gives you elevated access.
-This will not allow you to run GUI apps with elevated access, but most commands should work.
+This will not allow you to run GUI apps with elevated access, or preserve your current location, but most commands should work.

+If you use the sudo function defined in the `$profile` I provide, then your current location will be preserved.

 This assumes you installed the ssh server as described in the [Install Chocolatey and Some Packages](#install-chocolatey-and-some-packages) section.

 To set this up: